Context-Dependent Learning: A Teacher's Guide

 This is why practical applications, field trips, simulations, and authentic tasks support transfer.
 They create learning associated with contexts similar to eventual use.

 Subjects requiring rote memorization like vocabulary, historical dates, and scientific formulas show the strongest context effects.
 Mathematics and problem-solving subjects are moderately affected, while conceptual understanding in subjects like literature shows less context dependence.
-Physical skills in PE and arts subjects are highly context-sensitive and require practice in performance settings.
+Physical skills in PE and arts subjects are highly context-sensitive and require practise in performance settings.

 Context effects appear across all subject areas, though their strength varies.